TylersGit/die_roller/README.md

 ## Features:
 - Roll any die, any number of times.
 - Calculate the average of multiple iterations of a roll set.
-- Roll stat arrays (to be added in the next commit.
+- Roll stat arrays.

 ## Things to do:
-- Add the roll_stats() function.
 - Make the main die_roller.py code neater
 - Add exception handling.
+- Add the ability to save rolls to a separate file.